ARTbio/startbio/docs/R-IOC/r10_tidyverse.md

 !!! abstract "Take a break & Read"
     Please read carefully the Transform category :
     [sections 12 to 19](https://r4ds.hadley.nz/transform) of R4DS Second Edition (O'Reilly Book tidyverse).

+## Cheatsheets

+You can retrieve overviews of all packages from the tidyverse [here](https://posit.co/resources/cheatsheets/), you can also download there `cheatsheets`, a small document that resume all main functions and their utilisation.